-The Ashmore Foundation Investing locally in Emerging Markets communities

-The Ashmore Foundation was established in January 2008 and seeks to make a positive and sustainable difference to disadvantaged communities and particularly young people in the Emerging Markets communities in which Ashmore operates and invests.
-To achieve this goal, the Ashmore Foundation aims to develop long-term relationships with high impact, locally based non-government organisations (NGOs).
-The Ashmore Foundation's financial support enables these organisations to directly enhance human welfare, opportunities and skills.
+The Ashmore Foundation Investing locally in Emerging Markets communities The Ashmore Foundation was established in January 2008 and seeks to make a positive and sustainable difference to disadvantaged communities in the Emerging Markets communities in which Ashmore operates and invests.
+To achieve this goal, the Ashmore Foundation aims to develop long-term relationships with locally based non-government organisations (NGOs).

-The Ashmore Foundation has a full time Director in order to develop and manage the Foundation's affairs.
-The board of trustees consists of six Ashmore employees in addition to one independent trustee.
-Ashmore also supports the Foundation's charitable activities through the provision of pro-bono office space, administrative support and a matched funding commitment for employee donations to the Ashmore Foundation.
+The Ashmore Foundation is staffed by a full time Executive Director who is responsible for managing the Foundation's affairs.
+The board of trustees consists of nine Ashmore employees as well as one independent trustee.
+In addition to the board of trustees Ashmore employees engage in the governance of the Foundation through sub-committees to support fundraising, grant making, volunteering and communications.
+Ashmore also supports the Foundation's charitable activities through the provision of probono office space, administrative support and a matched funding commitment for employee donations to the Ashmore Foundation.
 The Ashmore Foundation is supported solely by Ashmore and its employees globally.
-Crucially, this support from employees extends beyond financial aid through to active engagement in fundraising - such as the Ashmore Three Peaks Challenge which raised over £53,000 for two grantees - and a network of support which includes mentoring and helping NGOs expand their network of contacts.
+Crucially, this support from employees extends beyond financial aid to active engagement with NGOs through mentoring and helping them expand their network of contacts.
+Ashmore employees organise a range of events from wine tastings to cake bakes to raise funds for the Foundation.
+Annually, employees organise a challenge event in support of the